kykyleoh/kykyleoh.github.io/_portfolio/incognito-recommender.md

 <h2>Acknowledgements</h2>
 <p>This project was done with my teammates Criselle David, Gem Gloria, and Janlo Cordero.</p>

+<h2>PDF Report</h2>
+<p>You may also view a PDF version of this report.
+I'd recommend going through the presentation deck if you want a more visual overview of the methodology and results that we garnered.
+In this case, the PDF is also censored for explicit terms.
+It's available in this link: [Big D in the Adult Film Industry](/files/big-data-adult-film-industry.pdf)</p>

 # The Age of Incognito: Utilizing Big D in the Adult Film Industry